krzachariassen/ZTDP/README.md

 ---

+## 🔐 Policy System

+ZTDP now uses a single, graph-based policy model for all governance and enforcement.
+Policies are represented as nodes and attached to transitions in the graph.
+See [docs/policy-architecture.md](docs/policy-architecture.md) for details and usage examples.

+---

 ## 💡 Why Contribute?

 ZTDP is for builders, dreamers, and those who want to change how platforms are delivered.